dancer1325/rest-assured-wiki/Usage.md

 given().header("x", "1").header("x", "2"). ..
 ```

-The request will contain two headers, "x=1" and "x=2".
+The request will contain two headers, "x: 1" and "x: 2".
 You can change in this on a per header basis in the [HeaderConfig](http://static.javadoc.io/com.jayway.restassured/rest-assured/2.8.0/com/jayway/restassured/config/HeaderConfig.html).
 For example:

 ```java
 given().